Easy Sourdough Bread Recipe

 Sourdough should take a little time to chew!
 You want a thick crust and a stretchy inside, which is extremely satisfying.

-My issue has always been the holes.
+My issue has always been the holes and the spring.
 I would get some big holes, and then whole sections with no holes.
 If this happens to you, don’t worry, as it will still taste good and disappear fast.
 However, there are a few things I did to the after a few years of sourdough baking to get my perfect sourdough loaf.

 A good spring means your bread got off to a good rise in the oven before it began to crust and you will have an even loaf.
 Not flat.
 Not dense.